 - AAGo Tournament Written for the Argentine Go Association, it uses Swiss pairings and tries to follow the model of the World Amateur Go Championship (WAGC).

-- AccelRat Hails from the US and uses ratings in determining the draw.
+- AccelRat Hails from the US and uses AGA ratings in determining the draw.

 - GoClubsOnline is a web-based application for club organizers that includes online registration for tournaments and events, an integrated pairings module, club game results, a club library catalog, book-keeping and auto-syncing with AGA and EGF player ratings.
 The suite of integrated tools covers all aspects of managing a club and was developed by members of the Santa Fe Go Club.
 While it is the first system to be Certified AGA Compliant with the AGA's reporting and pairings standards, it surpasses them in many areas.

-- MacMahon - The Program is also popular in Europe.
+- MacMahon - The Program is popular in Europe.
 It's written by Christoph Gerlach, runs on windows and comes with a thesis explaining its correctness.
 Has its own page on SL.

-- MacTD by Jared Roach is the only software for Macintosh, it is based on HyperCard.
-It works very well (despite its basic user interface) and supports many pairing algorithms, not only MacMahon : Equality, Swiss, MM, Equality-MM, Swiss-MM, Sequential MM, Desperation, Pre-pairs Winner.
-Despite his statement of not having much time to better his program, Jared is keenly available, and he has modifyed his software to meet my specific needs in running tournaments.DJ
+- MacTD by Jared Roach.
+This software is written specifically for Macintosh, it requires HyperCard.
+It works very well (despite its basic user interface) and supports many pairing algorithms, not only McMahon : Equality, Swiss, MM, Equality-MM, Swiss-MM, Sequential MM, Desperation, Pre-pairs Winner.
+Despite his statement of not having much time to better his program, Jared is keenly available, and he has modified his software to meet my specific needs in running tournaments.DJ

 - OpenGotha is a new Java implementation of Gotha with additional features.
 Includes auto-data fetch from the EGF and AGA.
 OpenGotha is written by the author of Gotha, Luc Vannier of France.

 - EPM - El Pimp Masiin, only available in Finnish, an English Language version may well appear eventually